 The CA-125 test is among the blood tests that may be ordered by a doctor if ovarian cancer is suspected.

-Because CA-125 misses half of early cancers and can be elevated by benign conditions, such as diverticulitis, endometriosis, liver cirrhosis, pregnancy, and uterine fibroids, the National Cancer Institute and the United States Preventive Services Task Force do not endorse using it to screen women for ovarian cancer who are at ordinary risk or in the general population.
-Research on new ways to use CA-125 to more accurately identify ovarian cancer is underway.
+Because CA-125 misses half of early cancers and can be elevated by benign conditions, such as diverticulitis, endometriosis, liver cirrhosis, pregnancy, and uterine fibroids, it is not used by itself to diagnose the disease, and the National Cancer Institute and the United States Preventive Services Task Force do not endorse using it to screen women for ovarian cancer who are at ordinary risk or in the general population.

 CA-125, however, is approved by the Food and Drug Administration to monitor the effectiveness of treatment for ovarian cancer and for detecting disease recurrence after treatment.

 Doctors frequently order a CA-125 test when they are concerned that a woman may have ovarian cancer.
-The test is also used to monitor a woman’s response to treatment.
-CA-125 (along with CT scans) is also frequently used to monitor for recurrence, though recent evidence shows that there is no clinical benefit to doing do.
+Because CA-125 levels can fluctuate in response to treatment, the test is also used to monitor how well treatment is working or if alternative treatment should be considered.
+CA-125 (along with CT scans) is also frequently used to monitor for recurrence, though recent evidence shows that there is no clinical benefit to doing so.
 More on this issue here.

-Not always.
-Although a CA-125 blood test can be a useful tool for the diagnosis of ovarian cancer, it is not uncommon for a CA-125 count to be elevated in premenopausal women due to benign conditions unrelated to ovarian cancer.
+No, a high CA-125 does not always mean cancer is present.
+Generally speaking, the normal range of CA-125 is considered to be 0-35 units/mL, while a level above 35 units/mL is considered to be a high CA-125 level.
+Although a CA-125 blood test can be a useful tool for the diagnosis of ovarian cancer, it is not uncommon for a CA-125 count to be elevated in premenopausal women due to benign conditions unrelated to ovarian cancer, such as diverticulitis, endometriosis, liver cirrhosis, pregnancy, and uterine fibroids, as Medscape details here.
 As a result, the CA-125 is generally only one of several tools used to diagnose ovarian cancer in a patient with a pelvic mass or other suspicious clinical findings.

 At this time, no. No studies have shown that currently available tools or approaches are effective at preventing women from dying from ovarian cancer.